SwiftERM Hyper-personalisation for ecommerce email marketing

 18. USE CROSS-DOCKING

 Although it requires a significant investment to set up, cross-docking more than pays for itself in terms of time and money saved in larger distribution centres.
 With cross-docking, products can be loaded from one transportation container to another, completely bypassing warehousing and storage by sorting products in a staging area before reloading them directly onto the next truck.
-Cross docking works well in fast moving retail supply chains to optimize the flow of goods between large distribution centres and store locations.
+Cross docking works well in fast-moving retail supply chains to optimize the flow of goods between large distribution centres and store locations.

 19. IMPLEMENT DYNAMIC SLOTTING

 Slotting your warehouse based on demand is an incredibly effective way to increase distribution centre efficiency.
 According to Tony Tyler, president and CEO of eF3 Systems, “Slotting choices should be performed dynamically rather than as a batch process.
-To do this, you need to place the picks by product in one or more ‘look ahead’ scheduled cycles or waves, usually to match the transportation schedule and transit times.”
+To do this, you need to place the picks by-product in one or more ‘look ahead’ scheduled cycles or waves, usually to match the transportation schedule and transit times.”

 20. CONSISTENTLY RE-EVALUATE

 Warehouses and distribution centres are in a constant state of flux, from the items they have in stock to their inventory layouts, so it only makes sense to review processes and procedures based on performance metrics to evaluate their efficiency.
-Create a dedicated evaluation schedule in order to remain consistent and, if changes need to be made, use this list of best practices as a guideline for future improvements.
+Create a dedicated evaluation schedule to remain consistent and, if changes need to be made, use this list of best practices as a guideline for future improvements.

 Share :